 When Can I Expect 5G?

-With 2019 just weeks away, we're starting to see some real movement when it comes to 5G deployment.
-The new year will see carriers launch 5G networks in the U.S., though don't expect the standard to become widespread until 2020.
+With 2019 in full swing, we're seeing some real movement when it comes to 5G deployment.
+Verizon and Sprint have already launched their mobile 5G networks in the U.S., though don't expect the standard to become widespread until 2020.

 With the telecommunications companies who make up the 3rd Generation Partnership Project approving the first standard for 5G roughly a year ago before finalizing the Standalone 5G NR specification in June, the pace of 5G deployment is picking up.
 Both the U.S. and Europe are expected to have commercial 5G services debuting in 2019, as will South Korea.
 In China and Japan, pre-commercial 5G rollouts are expected with more to follow in 2020.